CollinAlpert/Java2DB/README.md

 ### Custom mapping

 This is an advanced feature and completely optional.\
-You can define your own mappings by implementing the `IMapper` interface and registering your custom mapper with the `IoC.registerMapper` method.
+You can define your own mappings by implementing the `Mappable` interface and registering your custom mapper with the `IoC.registerMapper` method.
 When you register a mapper, it will be used when mapping the database result into POJOs.

 ### Following the singleton pattern for services
 This feature is also optional and solely exists to promote good programming practice.\